ryankrage77/RandomWordGenerator/README.md

-# RandomWordGenerator
+# Random Word Generator
-Generates random pronounceable strings
+Generates random pronounceable strings.

+Written in python 2.7 - does not yet run in python 3.x

 ## How do you know they're pronounceable?
 Every time a new word is generated, it is sent to me for approval.

 Nah, just make sure no no more than two consonants or three vowels appear together.

-This results in words that are mostly possible to say, but you do get double hard consonants, like bb, dd, gg, kk, etc.
+This results in words that are mostly possible to say, but you do get weird stuff like qx, db, etc.

 ## How do you know they're random?
 I use Python's `Random` library/function/module thingy.
 The shorter the words you generate, the more likely they are to match an existing word.